-- Avoid stockouts because a supplier was low on inventory when a purchase order was made, forcing the retailer to look for new suppliers.
+- Avoid stockouts because a VMI supplier was low on customers' inventory when a purchase order was made, forcing the retailer to look for new suppliers.

 - Reduce carrying costs by optimizing inventory levels and ensuring they don’t carry too much inventory at one time.
 Retailers will also be able to avoid over-ordering merchandise with a short shelf life just to reach a supplier’s minimum order amount.

-- Reduce uncertainty and improve supply chain predictability.
+- Reduce uncertainty and improve the entire supply chain predictability.
 By meeting with suppliers and sharing data, retailers will become more informed and able to predict future needs.

 Benefits to Suppliers